lanceday/python/README.md

+# Python Scripts

-# Here is my repo of Python scripts that I've written to help solve challenges on CTFs.
+* Here is my repo of Python scripts that I've written to help solve challenges on CTFs.